matchVote/migrant/README.md

 # Migrant

-Migrant manages the matchVote Postgresql database schema.
+Migrant manages the matchVote PostgreSQL database schema.
 It is also used with other MV services as the local development and test database container.
 This removes the need for each service to manage its own local DB copy (and migrations).